oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   > The referenced specification in such case must be accessible to anyone that can retrieve the referencing CSAF Extension.

 * extends or replaces a test specified in this standard in section [sec](#tests) or a CSAF Additional Test.
+* does not adversely affect the purpose of the test in question.
 * has a name starting with `Extension_Overlay_Test_` followed by a name of the specifying entity conforming to the rules for prefixes of test presets (cf. section [sec](#test-presets)) and the name of the tests that it replaces.
 * has its definition specified in the same structure as in section [sec](#tests).

-* only differs in the paths or the document categories it is applied to.
+The CSAF Extension Overlay Test SHOULD only differ in the paths or the document categories it is applied to.

+> This ensures maximum compatibility with other extensions as multiple CSAF Extension can define
+> CSAF Extension Overlay Tests for the same test which are then executed as a union set.

 ### Conformance Clause 30: CSAF Extension Additional Test